What you need to know about the coronavirus right now

 (Reuters) - Here’s what you need to know about the coronavirus right now:

-Mauro Ferrari, president of the EU’s main science organisation, the European Research Council, has quit the post he took up in January, citing institutional resistance and bureaucratic infighting over his proposal for a big scientific programme to combat the coronavirus.
+Beyond the daily casualty statistics, the big, sobering economic number of the week lands on Thursday at 08.30 ET (1230 GMT): New U.S. jobless claims will likely reveal that the number of Americans seeking unemployment benefits in the last three weeks has now hit a staggering 15 million.

-In a statement, the ERC said it regretted Ferrari’s comments on his resignation, adding they were “at best ... economical with the truth”.
+That will cement the view that the stay-at-home measures needed to control the novel coronavirus outbreak have thrust the world’s top economy into a deep recession and strengthen expectations of job losses of up to 20 million in April.
+The social costs are as yet incalculable.

-From fine to flailing: rapid health declines shock medical workers
+From fine to flailing

 The speed with which patients are declining and dying from the new coronavirus is shocking even veteran doctors and nurses as they scramble to try to stop such sudden deterioration.